You don't need an excuse to tear into some chocolate. But wouldn't you like to know the secret behind those Cadbury eggs, you maniac?

 Chocolate producers worldwide annually use around 20% of the world’s peanut crops and about 40% of all of the almonds grown.
 Given this information, there probably isn’t a dairy or peanut farm out there that isn’t rooting for the continued success of chocolate.

-If you have some German heritage, and thought you were honoring your ancestors by digging into a piece of sweet, German chocolate cake, you couldn’t
+If you have some German heritage, and thought you were honoring your ancestors by digging into a piece of sweet, German chocolate cake, you couldn’t be more wrong.

 While this tasty treat does have the name “German” in the title, it has absolutely nothing to do with the country itself.
 In the mid-19th century, a man named Sam German came up with a recipe for dark baking chocolate bars that could be used when making cake.
 Sam, who worked for the Baker Chocolate Company, did such a good job, that he got a cake named after him.